 A calm, relaxed and open mind is the optimal state for ideas to make an impact.
 An analogy I like is that of throwing a stone into a lake in the middle of a torrential downpour.
 The impact of the stone will be hardly noticeable.
 Compare it to throwing that same stone into that same lake but on a peaceful day.
 The stone may create ripples widening as far as the distant shoreline.

 When we are on Mindful Safari, we create an invaluable punctuation mark in our life.
 A time for review and recreation.
 An opportunity to consider timeless wisdom with the openness of a tranquil mountain lake.

-Feel free to ‘Share’ this post with anyone you feel may be interested!
+Feel ‘Share’ this post with anyone you feel may be interested!